copier-org/copier/docs/updating.md

 As you can see here, `copier` does several things:

-- Regenerate the project fresh from the **current** template version, using the project's existing answers – this becomes the merge-base.
+- Regenerate the project fresh from the **current** template version, using the project's existing answers (with pre-migrations applied afterwards) – this becomes the merge-base.
 - Regenerate the project fresh from the **latest** template version, using the same answers (with pre-migrations applied to the project beforehand).
 - Build a synthetic Git commit graph from these three states: the current-version